-Yes there is!
-In a discretionary trust, the trustee has discretion to choose which beneficiaries receive payment and how much payment they receive.
+Yes, there is!
+In a discretionary trust, the trustee has the discretion to choose which beneficiaries receive payment and how much payment they receive.
 In comparison to a unit trust, which is a fixed trust where the interests of each beneficiary are identified by the proportion of units that each beneficiary holds.
 This means that money or property from the unit trust is distributed to the beneficiaries in proportion to the units that they hold, and is not at the discretion of the trustee.

-Yes they can!
+Yes, they can!
 A hybrid trust can be created by combining a discretionary trust and a unit trust.
-In a hybrid trust, the trustee has power to distribute trust money and property among a nominated class of beneficiaries, much like a discretionary trust.
+In a hybrid trust, the trustee has the power to distribute trust money and property among a nominated class of beneficiaries, much like a discretionary trust.
 However, this money and property must be distributed, as with a unit trust, in a proportional method.